yeonsoochung/walmart-sales/README.md

 	);
 	```

    	The first join operation replaced “d_i” values (d_1, d_2, …, d_1941) with their corresponding dates (2011-01-29 to 2016-06-19).
-The second one added a column of {0, 1} as SNAP dates to sales_intermed_view (created above), which will eventually become sales_view.
+The second join added a column of 1's and 0's (i.e., True and False) as SNAP dates to sales_intermed_view (created above), which will eventually become sales_view.

 4. I took a few steps to add a column of unit prices for the item associated with each row in sales_intermed_view.